Oh, the Adventures We Can Have!

 Every nanny may want to travel, but the reality is that it is hard work to make sure your family has a great time.
 I take that responsibility very seriously.

+I have traveled with families on cruises, Long plane trips (think 17 hours) and car trips.
 So while the college student may say she wants the job, the question is: can she do the job?